yyuting/Adelta/README.md

 Figures and tables will be generated at optimization_path/restul.

 ## Using our compiler

-### Halide backend
+### A note on backends

+We provide three different backend for generating the gradient program (Halide, TensorFlow, Pytorch). \

 Our default and most efficient backend is Halide.
+It also supports comparison with baselines finite difference and SPSA.
 To use it, install Halide from [here](https://github.com/halide/Halide), then use the following command generate pre-compiled kernels.

     mkdir hl_tmp
     python script_compile_halide.py <halide_install_path> hl_tmp

+Both TensorFlow and Pytorch backends are used for our gradient only.
+We additionally include the 1D and 3D examples for these two backends.
+Note the TensorFlow backend allows eager execution under "visualize_gradient" mode, but resorts to the legacy 1.x style compute graph implementation under "optimization" mode.

 ### Reproducing experiments in the paper